 A chief distinction between Chapter 7 and Chapter 13 is that, under Chapter 7, creditors are paid using pre-petition assets, if any, while under Chapter 13 creditors are usually paid using post-petition income.
 Congress preserved that distinction in cases that are converted from Chapter 13 to Chapter 7.
-It provided that the estate property in the converted Chapter 7 case is determined "as of the date of filing of the petition," 11 U.S.C. §348(f)(l)(A), and that "the date of the filing of the petition" continues to be the date of the original Chapter 13 filing, id. § 348(a).
+It provided that the estate property in the converted Chapter 7 case is determined "as of the date of filing of the petition," 11 U.S.C. § 348(f)(l)(A), and that "the date of the filing of the petition" continues to be the date of the original Chapter 13 filing, Id. § 348(a).

 Accordingly, once a debtor converts his case to Chapter 7, the property of the estate includes only those legal and equitable interests that the debtor had on the date of the petition.
 Id.
 Interests acquired after the petition date, such as appreciation of the value of the property, regardless of whether it results from pay down of a mortgage, property improvements, or market forces, are excluded from the chapter 7 estate.
+"By limiting the converted estate to the property a debtor had at the time of the initial petition, § 348(f) "put[s] the debtor where he would have been, had he filed in Chapter 7 initially."
+Id."
+Castleman v.
+Burman (In re Castleman), No. 22-35604, 2023 U.S. App.
+LEXIS 19470, at 14 (9th Cir.
+July 28, 2023) (Tallman, J., dissenting).

-This is consistent with the valuation of the Debtor's estate under 11 U.S.C. § 522.
+This is consistent with the valuation of the Debtor's estate under 11

+U.S.C. § 522.

-The language of section 522(a)(2) determines value in section 522, pertaining to exemptions, "as of the date of the filing of the petition" which is virtually identical to the language in section 348(f)(1)(A) which states "property of the estate in the converted case shall consist of property of the estate, as of the date of filing of the petition, that remains in the possession of or is under the control of the debtor on the date of conversion."
+The language of 11 U.S.C. § 522(a)(2) determines value in Section 522, pertaining to exemptions "as of the date of the filing of the petition" which is virtually identical to the language in 11 U.S.C. § 348(f)(1)(A) which states "property of the estate in the converted case shall consist of property of the estate, as of the date of filing of the petition, that remains in the possession of or is under the control of the debtor on the date of conversion."
 (Emphasis added.)
-The Eighth Circuit confirmed in David G. Waltrip, L.L.C. v.
+This court confirmed in David G. Waltrip, L.L.C. v.
 Sawyers (In re Sawyers), 2 F.4th 1133, 1138 (8th Cir.
-2021), that when evaluating a debtor's § 522(f) motion to avoid a judicial lien against her homestead, "the value of a debtor's homestead is determined based on the property's fair market value as of the petition date."
+2021), that when evaluating a debtor's 11 U.S.C. § 522(f) motion to avoid a judicial lien against her homestead, "the value of a debtor's homestead is determined based on the property's fair market value as of the petition date."

-As Waltrip implicitly recognizes the Bankruptcy Code requires that the bankruptcy court apply the "complete snapshot" rule, meaning the court evaluates a debtor's affairs on the day he files for bankruptcy without considering any developments after that date (as if someone took a snapshot of the situation, leaving it frozen in time) to determine if assets are properly exempted from the bankruptcy estate.
+As Sawyers implicitly recognizes the Bankruptcy Code requires that the bankruptcy court apply the "complete snapshot" rule, meaning the court evaluates a debtor's affairs on the day he files for bankruptcy without considering any developments after that date (as if someone took a snapshot of the situation, leaving it frozen in time) to determine if assets are properly exempted from the bankruptcy estate.
 See Rockwell v.
-Hull (In re Rockwell),

-968 F.3d 12, 17 (1st Cir.
+Hull (In re Rockwell), 968 F.3d 12, 17 (1st Cir.
 2020) and In re Gomez, 646 B.R.
 523 (Bankr.
 D. Colo.
-2022).